"Be mindful of the coming of the dawn, for demons dance in the shadows."

 What the fuck?

 He fully expected the children around her to start screaming and running but they didn’t.
 They never even noticed.
 They continued their conversations, their pushing and shoving.
 Were they not seeing what he was seeing?
-Was what he was seeing even possible?
-She continued to stand to the side, away from the other kids, all by herself, her face a mess of boiling flesh with wet and shining eyes still boring a hole right through him.
+Was what he was witnessing even possible?
+Even so, she maintained her distance from the other kids, standing all by herself, her face a mess of boiling flesh with wet and shining eyes still boring a hole right through him.

 The school bus arrived and obscured her from view and when it pulled gradually away, she was, of course, gone.

-When the scheduler answered, Micah told him he was sick.
+When the scheduler answered, instead of asking to speak directly to Greg, Micah told him he was sick.
 Very sick.
 Because he really wanted to faint.
 He wanted to throw up.

 He wanted to fucking kill the old man who